puxxustc/iosocks/README.md

 iptables -t nat -A OUTPUT -p tcp -j iosocks iptables -t nat -A PREROUTING -p tcp -j iosocks
 ```

-These operations can be done automatically if 'iptables=true' is set in config file.
-You must remove them manually.

 ## License ##